-Being forearmed, forwarned with knowledge doesn’t necessarily take away the pain, but what it does do is it takes away the mystery that today’s society has allowed with its averseness to death and dying and allowed fear to run our lives instead.
+Being forearmed, forwarned with knowledge doesn’t necessarily take away the pain.
+What it does do, is take away the mystery that Society today has allowed.
+There is such a cultural averseness to death and dying that has allowed fear to run our lives instead.

 The poem The Journey

 The music for this was composed and recorded by Dr. Barry Whitney, Professor of Religious Studies, the University of Windsor (retired)